EntropyOrg/p5-Devel-IPerl/README.md

 Installing these modules can be tricky, so this script handles it for you.

-It has been tested on GNU/Linux, macOS, and Windows (Strawberry Perl).
+It has been tested on GNU/Linux, macOS, and Windows (Strawberry Perl 5.26.1.1).

+Note: There are currently issues with installing on Windows using ActivePerl and older versions of Strawberry Perl.
+These are mostly due to having an older toolchain which causes builds of the native libraries to fail.

 #### Jupyter